eccentricdevotion/TARDIS/chemistry-lab.md

 ![chemical-compounding block](images/chemistry/chemical-compounder-block.png)

 Once you have elements, you can compound them into different items.
-For example, if you run `/tardischemistry forumla water`, you can figure out how to craft water!
+For example, if you run `/tardischemistry forumla Water`, you can figure out how to craft water!
+(Note, the formula is case-sensitive!)

 ![water forumla](images/chemistry/formula-water.png)